 Getting compensation for a car accident is one thing, but getting fair compensation is entirely different.
-Victims of careless drivers are often contacted by the insurance company soon after the car accident.
+Car accident victims are often contacted by the insurance company soon after the collision.
 The insurance company adjuster may be quick to offer a settlement.
-If you get that call, you may be tempted to accept the settlement.
+If you get that call, you may be tempted to accept it without question.
 After all, you have bills to pay.

 But how do you know that the settlement offer is fair?
 The insurance adjusters may tell you it’s fair and that it will cover all your costs, but can you be certain?
 What the insurance company will not tell you is that its objective is not to help you recover physically and financially from the car accident.
 Insurance companies are in the business to make money.
 If the opportunity exists for them to cut costs by paying you less than you deserve, they will take it.
-Do not give them that opportunity.
+Do not give them that opportunity in your accident case.

-You can talk to a Chicago car accident attorney at our law firm at no charge.
+You can talk to our Chicago car accident attorneys at our law firm at no charge.
 If you have received a settlement offer, we will review it with you to help you determine whether or not it is fair.
 If you have not yet received an offer, we will let you know if you have a claim and what your next steps should be.

-Insurance companies work on a business model that depends on taking in more money in premiums than they pay out in claims.
+The entire insurance company business model depends on taking in more money in premiums than they pay out in claims.
 For that reason, they hire insurance company adjusters whose sole job is to find reasons to deny or undervalue a claim.
 Some common tactics insurance companies use to low-ball a car accident claim or deny it completely include:

 These are just a few of insurance companies’ most common tactics to deny a claim or offer a much lower settlement than you deserve.
 Always speak to a Chicago car accident lawyer before dealing with an insurance company and then direct all further contact to your car accident lawyer.

 How do you determine whether a settlement offer is fair?
-There is a lot that goes into calculating fair compensation, but one of the keys is to make certain that it does not overlook future expenses.
+There is a lot that goes into calculating fair compensation for car accident injuries, but one of the keys is to make certain that it does not overlook future expenses.
 Yes, it may cover the medical bills you already owe, but what if you need more medical care down the line?
 Surgery, physical therapy, and follow-up doctor appointments add up, and you certainly don’t want to be on the hook for paying for them.

 Then there is the issue of lost wages.
 The same concept comes into play here.
 If you have to miss work in the future, or if your injuries prevent you from working at all, you want to make sure you’re getting money to help you get by without the paychecks you had expected.

-One of the most overlooked issues in determining fair car accident compensation is pain and suffering.
+One of the most overlooked issues in determining fair compensation in an injury claim is pain and suffering.
 Unlike medical bills and lost wages, which are considered economic damages, pain, and suffering are noneconomic damages.
 You can’t just calculate it by adding your bills together.
 Let us help you get truly fair compensation.

-One of the most common ways that a defendant or their insurance company will try to avoid responsibility for your damages is to blame the victim for the car accident.
+One of the most common ways that a defendant or their insurance company will try to avoid responsibility for your damages is to blame the accident victims for the car crash.
 Under the rule of contributory negligence, a victim would be barred from recovering for any damages if they were even one percent at fault for the auto accident that caused their injuries.
-You can imagine how unfair it would be if the defendant got off scot-free because of your minimal contribution to the car accident.
+You can imagine how unfair it would be if the defendant got off scot-free because of your minimal contribution to the auto accident.

 Although some states still follow this contributory negligence rule, most states have adopted a fairer recovery rule called comparative negligence.
-Under the comparative negligence rule, the victim’s responsibility for the car accident is determined and their recoverable damages are reduced by the percentage of fault assigned to them.
+Under the comparative negligence rule, the car accident victim’s responsibility for the auto accident is determined and their recoverable damages are reduced by the percentage of fault assigned to them.

 According to the Illinois Department of Transportation, around 81,000 car accidents occur each year in Chicago with over 21,000 injuries and approximately 187 fatalities.
 Crowded roadways in urban areas can make driving treacherous.
 Human error is the number one cause of traffic accidents in the United States.
 Some common causes of car accidents in Chicago include the following:

 Many car accidents occur at intersections and in high-traffic areas, unfortunately, this is where not only other vehicles are present but cyclists and pedestrians, who are much more vulnerable, are as well.
 Pedestrians struck by a motor vehicle stand to suffer severe or even catastrophic injuries.
-A pedestrian accident attorney can help you determine how much compensation you are entitled to.
-Everyone driving on public roadways owes a duty of care to others on the road.
+A Chicago pedestrian accident attorney can help you determine how much compensation you are entitled to.
+Everyone driving on public roadways owes a duty of care to keep other road users safe.
 This duty includes carefully adhering to road rules and traffic laws to avoid injuring others.
 When another driver fails in this duty of care they are the at-fault party who bears liability in a car accident.
 Even those on bicycles can be devastatingly injured or even lose their lives in a car accident.
 Making sure to contact a bicycle accident attorney in Chicago should be a priority to ensure fair compensation.

 Auto accidents are sudden and traumatic.
 It may be difficult to keep a clear head in the chaotic aftermath of a car accident.
-However, if you aren’t physically incapacitated or unconscious after a car accident, it pays to protect both your physical and future financial health by taking certain steps immediately after a car accident:
+However, suppose you aren’t physically incapacitated or unconscious after a car accident.
+In that case, it pays to protect both your physical and future financial health by taking certain steps immediately after a car accident:

 By taking these proactive measures you not only maximize your chance for a full physical recovery but also gather the evidence you’ll later need to prove your car accident claim for a settlement or lawsuit.

 Collisions on the roadway can cause extensive property damage and significant injuries ranging from whiplash to death.
+Our Chicago wrongful death attorneys know wrongful death laws inside and out and can help you get compensation to help your recovery.
 These injuries may require ongoing medical treatment to maximize recovery.
 This could mean missed work and loss of income while you focus on your physical recovery.
 Some common injuries from car accidents include the following:

 Most of the common injuries sustained in car accidents require ongoing medical treatment and lost income during recovery.
+Unfortunately, motorcyclists are subject to potentially more severe injuries when involved in car accidents.
+Our Chicago motorcycle accident lawyers have years of experience to help you get the compensation you are owed.
 Some injuries are catastrophic and life-altering.
-Car accidents are serious and require serious limit order to gain the compensation and justice you deserve when another person was at-fault in your accident.
+Car accidents are serious and require serious limits in order to gain the compensation and justice you deserve when another person was at-fault in your accident.

 In a car accident, you may suffer both personal injury and property damage.
-When filing a lawsuit, you will claim damages for all the losses that you suffered as a result of the car accident.
-There are different time limits within which different claims must be filed.
+If the responsible party’s insurance company refuses to offer a full and fair settlement, it may be necessary to file a lawsuit.
+When filing a lawsuit, you will aim to recover compensation for the losses that you incurred as a result of the car accident.
+This can include economic and non-economic damages (as well as punitive damages in rare cases).
+However, there are specific time limits within which different claims must be filed.
 These time limits are known as statutes of limitations.